-Liu et al. [15] analyzed hydrogen demand for FCVs in Ontario, focusing on three hydrogen FCVs market penetration scenarios as Figure 5 [15] shows.
+Liu et al. (2012) analyzed hydrogen demand for FCVs in Ontario, focusing on three hydrogen FCVs market penetration scenarios over time.
 Using data from the GM Equinox hydrogen FCV pilot of 100 vehicles, they projected the FCV count based on Ontario's annual new vehicle sales, adjusted for predicted hydrogen FCV market shares.
 By 2025, scenarios suggested 4% to 15% market shares, and by 2050, over 90%.
 These scenarios represent conservative, moderate, and optimistic outlooks for 2015, 2025, and 2050.